MuniruIssah/effect-ui-assessment/README.md

 ## Results

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [the Live URL](https://effect-ui-assessment-uin7.vercel.app/) to see the result.